bullet-db/bullet-db.github.io/docs/ws/examples.md

 }
 ```

 This is a query that will capture raw data, and has a sliding window of size 1.
-This query will return window results immedietly whenever a single record that matches the filters flows through the system.
-The filters in this example
-will only match records from a particular browser.
+This query will return window results immediately whenever a single record that matches the filters flows through the system.
+The filters in this example will only match records from a particular browser.

-This query will run for the maxiumum amount of time that the backend is configured to allow.
+This query will run for the maximum amount of time that the backend is configured to allow.

 Results might look like this: